The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

 The Economic Development Fund (EDF) finances projects and programs that create and/or retain jobs, improve the local and/or regional tax base, or otherwise enhance the quality of life in the community.
-EDF gives priority assistance for physical improvements in support of job creating/retention.
+EDF gives priority assistance for physical improvements in support of job creating/retention and downtown/commercial center revitalization.
 Historically, EDF has funded a range of economic and community development projects.
 Currently, program funding is more limited and the following categories of assistance will be considered.

 Applications will be reviewed for completeness, documentation of application/project thresholds, and responses to project-specific questions and comments (project conditions) included in DHCD's letter of invitation.

 To be considered for funding, a proposed activity must meet all thresholds, and must address all project conditions to the satisfaction of DHCD.

 In the event there are insufficient funds for all eligible applications, DHCD reserves the right to consider Economic Development Fund applications out of order of receipt based upon a review of the number of jobs to be created or retained, the impact of a project on the local tax base, such as increase in tax revenues, sudden job loss, levels of matching or leveraged funds, or other compelling circumstances.